liamcripwell/cryptpad_auto/README.md

 ```

 ### Generating Forms
 Forms are generated via the `FormGenerator` class.
-The template and data can be passed either as filenames or relevant python structures.
+The template and data can be passed either as filenames or appropriate python data structures.
 ```python
 from cryptpad_auto.forms import FormBuilder